thilinah/icehrm-guide/payroll-and-expenses/sample-payroll.md

 ## Adding Payroll Columns

-One of the best ways to decide which columns you need have in your payroll report is to think of rows in your employees payslip.
+One of the best ways to decide which columns you need to have in your payroll report is to think of rows in your employees' payslip.

 Now here are the list of columns to show on the Indian payroll we are creating:

 1. Basic Salary
 2. Gross Salary
 3. Basic Pay
-4. province
+4. Province
-5. Professional Tax Slap
+5. Professional Tax Slab
-6. employee birthday
+6. Employee Birthday
-7. employee age
+7. Employee Age
 8. Income Tax
-9. ESI employee contribution
+9. ESI Employee Contribution
-10. PF employee contribution
+10. PF Employee Contribution
 11. Total Deductions
 12. Other Allowances
-13. ESI employer contribution
+13. ESI Employer Contribution
-14. PF employer contribution
+14. PF Employer Contribution
-15. ESI total
+15. ESI Total
-16. PF total
+16. PF Total
-17. Net salary
+17. Net Salary
-18. Residential area
+18. Residential Area
 19. HRA

 So now we can start adding payroll columns.
 It's a good idea to prefix your payroll columns with its respective country code to make it easier to find.